Cool Isn’t it?

 One can find people living in pristine locations, holding tightly on to traditions while fast paced cities with busy people having no time for rituals and festivities on a frequent basis.
 So those villages become cultural hubs.

-We too have those super traditional, sometimes little rigid, living in people in far away places who do not miss a single festival and even to my surprise have their own festivals.
+We too have those super traditional, sometimes little rigid, people living in far away places who do not miss a single festival and even to my surprise have their own festivals.
 Like extra ones just for them.
-Our whole culture is about feasting and fasting but regularly because extremism never works for the good so why put a date on it do it weekly or even for months on end.
+Our whole culture is about feasting and fasting but regularly because extremism never works for the good so why put a date on it, do it weekly or even for months on end.

 Imagine someone being brought up surrounded by love and with the concept of being different and being equal.
 The simplicity that people share at this point is on another level because it is not about mine or yours and it is all about ours.